autocrypt/autocrypt/doc/level0.rst

     Passphrase-Format: alphanumeric

-This attribute MUST NOT be present if the Setup Code does not match the format described above.
+This OpenPGP header MUST NOT be present with this value if the Setup Code does not match the format described above.

 Setup Message Creation
 ++++++++++++++++++++++